โฐ Minimum Connection Times

 ๐ข Terminal Information

 Billiluna Airport (BIW) is a remote aviation facility serving the Mindibungu Aboriginal Community and Billiluna Station in the Shire of Halls Creek, Western Australia.
 Situated at an elevation of approximately 1,000 feet, the airfield is strategically located near the northern terminus of the historic Canning Stock Route and along the Tanami Road.
-The facility features a single dirt runway that serves as a vital lifeline for this isolated outback community, providing essential access for government services, community supplies, and specialized health clinics.
+This airport sits at coordinates -19.56670/-127.66700 with runway designation 11/29 and operates as a vital lifeline for this isolated outback community, providing essential access for government services, community supplies, and specialized health clinics serving the 150-person Aboriginal population relocated from Balgo Mission around 1978.

 The 'terminal' at Billiluna is a minimal, functional area designed for the transition of small groups between aircraft and local station vehicles.
 There are no permanent passenger buildings, check-in desks, or security checkpoints; instead, all flight arrivals and departures are typically coordinated through the Mindibungu community administration or station management.
 The airport is a critical operational point for the Royal Flying Doctor Service (RFDS), providing a secure landing site for emergency medical evacuations and routine dental and health services for the local Aboriginal population.